Dr. Mirna Topic

 Kate is one of our exceptionally talented Registered Veterinary Technicians.
 Her years of experience and compassionate heart make her a vital piece to the Tsolum puzzle.
 Kate enjoys the beauty of the Comox Valley with her family and her lovely rescue dog Barry.
 An avid runner, you may even catch Kate going for a jog during her breaks!

 Shaylee grew up in the Comox Valley and has always had a fierce passion for animals.
-Her caring heart led her to Tsolum Vet four years ago to become a Veterinary Assistant.
-Shaylee is now seeking to expand her qualifications in the veterinary field and is currently in her second year of her Registered Veterinary Technician Program (while luckily for us still working full time at Tsolum!).
-Shaylee has a soft spot for any dog in need and can often be seen going above and beyond for your pet’s.
+Her caring heart led her to Tsolum Vet in 2017 to become a Veterinary Assistant.
+Shaylee is now seeking to expand her qualifications in the veterinary field and is currently in her third year of her Registered Veterinary Technician Program (while luckily for us still working full time at Tsolum!).
+Shaylee has a soft spot for any dog in need and can often be seen going above and beyond for your pet.
 Her spare time is devoted to her two trusted rescue dogs Tia and Togo.

 Registered Veterinary Technician

 Nicole is our locum Registered Veterinary Technician who comes with years of experience and deep connections to the Comox Valley community.
 Nicole is passionate about creating positive experiences for your dogs and cats and making the vet clinic a safe and positive space for them.
-In addition to working full time as an RVT, Nicole also volunteers with the local fire hall.
 In her spare time you can find Nicole enjoying the sun with her pets, or surfing the waves on her paddleboard.

-Larisa joined the Tsolum team last summer for some work experience on her quest to apply for veterinary school at the Western College of Veterinary Medicine in Saskatchewan.
+Larisa joined the Tsolum team in the summer of 2020 for some work experience on her quest to apply for veterinary school at the Western College of Veterinary Medicine in Saskatchewan.
 A quick study, Larisa has excelled as a veterinary assistant and has been working on honing her hands on skills with small and large animals alike.
-We are excited to see her off to vet school this fall, but are sad to see her go!
+She started veterinary school in the fall of 2021.
+We wish her luck and look forward to having her back working with us during the summers.

 At Tsolum Vet we aim to provide opportunities to students (highschool, university and veterinary) who are interested in the field of veterinary medicine.
 This summer we have a wonderful team of students joining us from local highschools as well as a UBC Aggie (fun fact: both Dr. Parke and Dr. Topic are Aggie alumni of the Department of Agriculture, now Land and Food Systems at UBC).